M-o-a-T/moat/doc/common/cbor.rst

     =============== =============================

 A Proxy refers to an object that cannot be encoded in CBOR.
-In a messaging system, a sender may cache the object and replace it with a proxy instead of throwing an error.
-The recipient can subsequently refer to the object using the same Proxy tag when it sends a message back.
+In a messaging system, a sender may cache such an object and send a proxy instead of throwing an error.
+The recipient can subsequently refer to the object using the Proxy tag when it sends another message back.

 When the proxy's content is an array, it MUST consist of at least two elements.
 The first is a text string, integer, or (if global uniqueness is required) a UUID that uniquely identifies the origin of the proxy object.
-The remainder of the array holds the data which the originator requires in order to access or recover the original.
+The remainder of the array holds the data which the originator requires to access or recover the original.

 An API to release auto-generated proxies is recommended but out of scope of this specification.